vyos/vyos-documentation/docs/firewall.rst

 belong to the same security zone.
 Instead of applying to rulesets to interfaces they are applied to source zone-destination zone pairs.

-An introduction to zone-based firewalls can be found [[A primer to Zone Based Firewall|here]].
-For an example see :ref:`examples-zone-policy`.
+An example to zone-based firewalls can be found here: :ref:`examples-zone-policy`.

 Groups
 ------